Kevin Bakhurst – Director-General

 Managing Director, RTÉ News and Current Affairs

 Deirdre McCarthy was appointed Managing Director, RTÉ News & Current Affairs in December 2022 following a public competition.
-Deirdre is the first women appointed to this position.
+Deirdre is the first woman appointed to this position.
 Deirdre has been Managing Editor of Regions and Radio News programmes as well as politics and business coverage, where she shaped and expanded the organisation’s political and regional news coverage and strategy, particularly enhancing digital output.

 She steered the growth of the flagship radio news programmes (Morning Ireland, News at One and This Week) and strengthened and delivered excellence in broadcasting in all three award winning programmes.
 Before this, Deirdre was RTÉ’s Political Coverage Editor at Leinster House, leading the reporting of political news stories as well as overseeing the live broadcasting of national events such as General Elections, election debates, Referenda including Marriage Equality and Abortion and Commemoration events such as Battle of the Somme Centenary.
 From 2008-2012 Deirdre was the editor of RTÉ’s dedicated political programme, The Week in Politics and Leaders’ Questions programmes during a time of huge political and economic upheaval.